 Reminder: COVID-19 Mask Advisory for ShrewsburyDate of Record: 12-12-22 - The Shrewsbury Board of Health is still strongly recommending that residents wear masks and that eligible residents be up-to-date on vaccines and boosters.
 Read on...

 We work closely with:

-Central Massachusetts Agency on Aging, West Boylston (our regional Area Agency on Aging: AAA)
+- Central Massachusetts Agency on Aging, West Boylston (Our regional Area on Aging: AAA)

 SCOA receives funding by:

 The Friends of the Shrewsbury Senior Center, Inc. is the fundraising arm of the organization that can also supplement the department's budget and offer other support.
-This vital organization allows the Senior Center to mail the Council on Aging Newsletter to every senior in town, purchase equipment and pay for other special events or needs.
+This vital organization allows the Senior Center to fund the mailing of the Council on Aging Senior Edition newsletter, purchase equipment and pay for other special events or needs.